ppvalluri09/FFT-in-Python/README.md

 # Modelling

 The Transform from the Time to the Frequency domain was represented by Matrix Multiplication of Wk and the respective Layers...
+(Note:- The module was developed only to support 8 discrete input signals)

 The Wk values are represented as Matrices.
 For example take W2 then the Matrix is represented by: